 - The Call Knows Where You Live: Everyone from Edger Village are hit with this.
-The mere fact that they're onboard the Granedger, a dreadnaught that prophesized to bring the end of the world, is more than enough reason te get the death penalty from Rekka.
+The mere fact that they're onboard the Granedger, a dreadnaught that prophesized to bring the end of the world.
+And having taken in Arrow, the person similarly prophesized in the same fashon, is more than enough reason to get the death penalty from Rekka.

 - Evolving Credits: Both the opening and the ending add characters to them as they appear in the show.
 Most notable with the latter, with involves all of the important characters running through a field, with more appearing in subsequent episodes.

 - Fantasy Counterpart Culture: The countries of Lingalind bear similarities to real world cultures:

 - The Great Rekka Empire is based on Ancient China.

 - The Iki Territory is the United States during the Wild West era.

 - Fantastic Measurement System: The people of Lingalind use gents as measurement of height, with 1 gent being roughly 1 meter.

 - Fem Bot: Briheights formed by female users will posses feminine characteristics.
 Justified, since they are formed from their Conviction.